KennethTsang9286/css-autocomplete/README.md

-# helloworld README
+# css-autocomplete README

-This is the README for your extension "helloworld".
+This is the README for your extension "css-autocomplete".
 After writing up a brief description, we recommend including the following sections.

 ## Features